Configuring Azure integration

 PS> $cred = Get-Credential PS> .\New-AadApp.ps1 -GatewayEndpoint "https://gateway.contoso.com" -Credential $cred

-If you have multiple tenants associated with your Azure account, you can use the
+If you have multiple directories, or tenants, associated with your Azure account, you can use the

 -TenantId parameter to specify the tenant in which you want to create the Azure AD application and associate with your Windows Admin Center gateway.
 For example,

 After running the script, complete the following steps to grant permissions to the application:

 - From the script output, copy the AadClientId.